 Nowadays the whole nation unites in understanding its cultural values and traditions.
 Hereafter is some of the important celebrations organized during the year.
 The Water and Moon Festival, a spectacle to behold, is probably the most exorbitant festival held each year in November.
 It is usually celebrated for three days, i.e. the 14th and 15th of the waxing moon and the 1st of the waning moon of the month of Kadek.
-The 15h of the waning moon is the last full moon day.
+The 15th of the waxing moon is the last full moon day.

 The festival ushers in the fishing season, the water of the Mekong River forces the Tonlé Sap and the ebbing-water season and is seen as thanksgiving to the Mekong River for the country with fertile land and abundant fish.
-At the height of rainy season, the water of the Mekong river forces the Tonle Sap to reverse its currents and to flow up to the Tonle Sap Lake.
+At the height of the rainy season, the water of the Mekong river forces the Tonle Sap to reverse its currents and to flow up to the Tonle Sap Lake.
 As the water of the Mekong River begins to subside, the swollen Tonle Sap Lake flows back to the Mekong River through the Tonle Sap and empties into the sea, which leaves behind vast quantities of fish.
 This, indeed, is a remarkable phenomenon of the Tonle Sap.

-At the ceremony, there is a floating lantern (Bandet Protit) for dedicated to the God of River and God of Earth that joyfulness and fruitfulness in daily-life farming.
+At the ceremony, the boat racing is held within three days of the festival which starts from 11 am till 5:30 pm.
+Following by the Illuminated floating boat parade (Bandet Protit) for dedicated to the God of River and God of Earth that joyfulness and fruitfulness in daily-life farming.
 At night, each ministry is floating its illumination boat (Bandet Protit) and firing the fireworks.